 This slimy coating is made up primarily of your mouth bacteria (plaque on your teeth is actually a type of biofilm), but can also potentially contain waterborne pathogens as well as germs from your hands that contaminate the water when you're unscrewing the cap.
 And when you take a drink, your mouth may come into contact with the germy outer surface of the bottle.

+You can reuse plastic water bottles — but only to a point.
 "You can refill the bottle as often as you like for 24 hours, but then discard it," Tierno says.

 In an August 2018 study in the Journal of Exercise Physiology, researchers compared 30 used disposable water bottles belonging to gym-goers and 30 new, unopened water bottles.
 None of the new water bottles had bacterial contamination, while 90 percent of the used bottles contained pathogens, including E. coli.

-"E. coli indicates that you have transmission from feces into the water, and where you find fecal matter you can also find other organisms like salmonella and norovirus, [a stomach bug]," Tierno says.
+Now you may be wondering whether you can get sick from reusing plastic water bottles.
+Well, "E. coli indicates that you have transmission from feces into the water, and where you find fecal matter you can also find other organisms like salmonella and norovirus, [a stomach bug]," Tierno says.
 "While these organisms may not in and of themselves cause an infection, there is always the potential."
 Plus, it's just gross.

 "After two days or so, colonies of microorganisms will form a biofilm, similar to the way barnacles adhere to a boat."

 And these days, with concerns about catching COVID-19, you have to take extra precautions.